Date: February 14th-16th, 2020

 Time: Friday: 9:00am - 6:00 pm, Saturday: 9:00 am - 6:00 pm, Sunday: 9:00 am - 5:00 pm

 Cost: Single day, Three day, and VIP event passes will be available.
-Tickets go on sale October of 2018.
+Tickets are on sale now.

 Boasting close to 40,000 attendees each year, the Southeastern Wildlife Exposition (SEWE) has become a favorite annual event in the Lowcountry.
 The expo is a three day celebration of wildlife and the natural world.
 As the largest event of its kind in the country, SEWE shines a light on nature through conservation education, sporting and wildlife demonstrations, outdoor education and nature booths, as well as a variety of fine art exhibits.

 Attendees may take advantage of a variety of activities and exhibits.
 Guests who love the artistic side of things can check out a bevy of fine art at the Charleston Place Hotel, Mills House Hotel, and Reinert LePrince Gallery to name a few.
 The venues will include various forms of sculpture, pen and ink, charcoal and graphite work, as well as oil, watercolor, and acrylic paintings.
 Those who wish to invest will find an array of quality work to chose from.
 Those who would like a smaller souvenir may purchase event posters or prints.

 Flight demonstrations put on by the Birds of Prey Center will return this year to Marion Square Park.
 The center provides the public a general education on each of the birds they are exhibiting, and the crowd is typically wowed by the predatory birds flying free above them as they follow the commands of the Birds of Prey educational staff.
 Flight demos are free of charge and do not require an event pass.
 To read more about the flight demonstrations from Traveling Ink's coverage of previous events, check out our blog.